Code of Conduct

 Depending on whether a clear picture can/cannot be formed – we will take the appropriate action/no action depending on the situation.

-As previously stated, we can only act in a mediatory capacity, where absolutely necessary.
-While we reserve the right to cancel a member’s membership and ask them to vacate the studio should a serious violation of this Code of Conduct be reported, we are not the police.
-Therefore, if you feel further action is necessary, it is your responsibility to report any potential legal issues to the relevant authorities.
+We reserve the right to cancel a members membership and ask them to vacate the studio should a violation of this Code of Conduct be reported.
+If you feel further action is necessary, it is your responsibility to report any potential legal issues to the relevant authorities.

 Emergency contact numbers